SiteGuard365/SG365-GET-CID/readme.txt

 * Initial release with PIDKey / CIDMS integration, WooCommerce hooks, logging and customer history.

 == Upgrade Notice ==
-= 1.2.0 =
+= 1.3.0 =
-A CID allowance dashboard is now available via `[sg365_cid_limits]`, and logging improvements were made to support the new view.
+New admin dashboard, license manager, thank-you CTA and Business token support were added alongside variation-aware allowances and more powerful logs.